OctopusDeploy/docs/src/pages/docs/getting-started/best-practices/notifications.md

 When creating subscriptions, these are our recommendations:

-- If you want to create a filter to monitor for changes to the runbook process, deployment process, variables, or library variables, the event category will be `Document Modified.`
+- If you want to create a filter to monitor for changes to the runbook process, deployment process, variables, or variable sets, the event category will be `Document Modified.`
 - Don't mix and match disparate event categories.
 For example, don't have a subscription, look for `API Key Expired` and `Build Information Created` events.
 That is very hard to maintain and is confusing.
 - The majority of events don't include information about projects or environments.
 Combining project or environment filters to event categories such as `Login Banned` will result in the subscription not firing.
 - Octopus Deploy sends a specific [JSON payload](/docs/administration/managing-infrastructure/subscriptions/#Subscriptions-WebhookNotifications) via webhook to your service.
 Generally, this won't be enough information; you will need to use the payload sent to make API calls to gather more details.